Brasov City Guide: top things to do & places to visit

 The best way to visit these villages is to go on a guided day trip from Brasov because without local knowledge you don't really know where to go on the trails, where to meet locals, take great pictures or enjoy a traditional lunch with cheese and locally sourced, homegrown products from the villagers.

-One of the best things to do when in Brasov is explore the Great Romanian Outdoors!
 With the wild Carpathian Mountains everywhere offering lots of outdoor activities for everyone in all seasons - there’s no way you’ll be bored!
-Check our guide for hiking in Romania to get a better idea of what to expect.
+Check our guide on the best hikes in Romania to get a better idea of what to expect.

 Pro tip:

-The closest mountain range from Brasov with the most options for day trips in nature for all difficulty levels is Piatra Craiului Mountains.
-They're famous for their spectacular and unmistakable 25 km long limestone ridge (pictured above) that scratches the sky!
+They're famous for their spectacular and unmistakable 25 km long limestone ridge (pictured above) that scratches the sky.
 It can be crossed on a 2-day tour by experienced hikers.
-You can also reach the ridge and summit La Om the highest peak at 2,238m altitude in a one day hiking trip.
+You can also reach the ridge and summit La Om the highest peak at 2,238m altitude in a one-day hiking trip.

 Piatra Craiului National Park is famous for its significant biodiversity and is known as one of the most pristine, beautiful areas in our country.
-Zarnesti Gorge is a popular, must see attraction in the park!
+Zarnesti Gorge is a popular, must-see attraction in the park!

-If you’re looking for a challenge and more adventurous hiking trails – Bucegi Mountains is for you!
-Besides popular attractions such as Heroes’ Cross, the Sphinx and Babele natural monuments, the 6th highest peak in Romania, Omu Peak at 2,505m altitude is here and can be summited on a 2-day trip.
+You can visit popular attractions such as Heroes’ Cross, the Romanian Sphinx, and Babele natural monuments.
+And then summit the 6th highest peak in Romania, Omu Peak at 2,505m altitude on a 2-day trip.

 Start from: Brasov or Sinaia or Busteni

-Reaching the plateau of Bucegi Mts where these attractions are is easy to do with a cable car from Busteni or Sinaia (Prahova Valley).
-That's why they're so popular with city folk and inexperienced hikers who want a day in nature to visit places with spectacular views!
-You can descend Bucegi Mts on the Western side into Moeciu - Bran area and from there continue hiking in Piatra Craiului.
+Reaching the plateau of Bucegi Mts where some of these attractions are is easy to do with a cable car from Busteni or Sinaia (Prahova Valley).
+That's why they're so popular with city folk and inexperienced hikers who want a day in nature to visit places with spectacular views.

-Last but not least, Fagaras Mountains the highest mountains in Romania with trails starting at 2,300m altitude, are easy to approach from Brasov.
-To do that you'll drive on the best driving road in world - Transfagarasan Highway!
+To do that you'll drive on the best driving road in the world - Transfagarasan Highway.
 The road is open for driving only during 1 July – 30 October.
-Outside this period you can get to Balea Lake, the starting point for most trails, using the cable car that goes right above the road.

-The silence, wilderness and raw beauty of Fagaras Mts, hiking on high crests with narrow trails where mist comes from one side and goes on the other – is absolutely spectacular!
-The highest peak in Romania Moldoveanu at 2,545m altitude is here, so they're the preferred destination for experienced hikers.
+The silence, wilderness, and raw beauty of Fagaras Mts, hiking on high crests with narrow trails where the mist comes from one side and goes on the other – is absolutely spectacular!

 Another outdoor attraction close to Brasov is the 7 Stairs Canyon - a beautiful creation of nature that will make you feel adventurous as you climb the narrow ladders to the top!